 Even if you could make guacamole without fresh cilantro and lime juice, really why bother?
 Those characteristic ingredients give the distinctive tanginess to this all-time Mexican favorite.
 And together with the creamy avocado make it maybe the best known dipping sauce in the world.

 Oh, and one more thing.
-Please don’t buy premade guacamole sauce for your binge-watching nights, Superbowl weekends let alone grill parties.
+Please don’t buy pre-made guacamole sauce for your binge-watching nights, Superbowl weekends let alone grill parties.
 You’ll see in this recipe how easy it is to make your own stuff.
 And this is real food with real ingredients.
 A vitamin bomb, freshness in itself.
-Why poison yourself with some canned version of the periodic table then?
+Why bother poisoning yourself with some canned version of the periodic table then?

 To make delicious guacamole, you really need fresh ingredients, and must use cilantro and freshly squeezed lime juice.
 Optionally you can substitute the latter with lemon juice, but that’s just like a last relief if you can’t get hold of fresh lime.
 And unfortunately no substitute for cilantro leaves.

 Other than this, a delicious guacamole sauce is really a matter of taste.
 As always, I suggest that you try my version described below in the recipe, it’s pretty amazing (really, and this is not only my opinion).
 Then you can experiment with your own interpretation.

 Here are a couple of tips to make a guacamole that you’ll love

 - You can completely purée your avocados or leave them chunky, it’s really up to your preference.
 This is true for the tomato and virtually all ingredients.
 It’s up to you what type of guacamole you’d like; chunkier or smoother.

 - I used a total of 800 grams (28 oz) of whole avocados (with seeds and skin) for this recipe.
 This resulted in 520 g (18 oz) avocado flesh, about 2 1/4 cups when mashed.